hemanta212/hemanta212/README.md

 ## I'm Hemanta Sharma

-I am a student and computer enthusiast and have a keen interest in learning technologies and software development.
-I am actively working upon web development, devops using python as primary language.
-My interests are in python, javascript and related web tools, linux, and interesting programming stuffs.
+I am a student and computer enthusiast learning software development.
+I love working on Web development, App development, and Infrastructure(+LinuxOps).
+My toolset is Python, Go, Dart/Flutter, and Js.
+I also love hacking with Shell scripting, C, Emacs-lisp, and Racket.

-I currently work at [Tutero](https://tutero.com.au) as a python developer.
+I work at [Tutero](https://tutero.com.au) as a Full-Stack Junior Software Engineer.

  <p>
   <a href="https://www.linkedin.com/in/hemanta-sharma-636290137/">